rightjs/rightjs-docs/docs/en/docs/util/xhr.md

 You can send custom parameters with XHR requests.
 Specify them either as a url-encoded string or as an object.

-There are different levels.
+There are three different levels.

-You can specify global params which will be sent with all subsequent XHR
+You can specify global params, which will be sent with all subsequent XHR
 requests:

     Xhr.Options.params = 'myapp=true';